 Drawing Meets Design: Line & Shape

-What is the relationship between drawing and design?
+Reposting an updated reflection on a subject dear to me, both as a maker and a teacher: What is the relationship between drawing and design?
 The Renaissance term disegno binds them together as a kind of thinking-through-drawing.

 The Seymour Chwast ink drawing from Pushpin #21 (above) integrates strong black shape and a husky brushed line to hold the page.
 But the angular rhythm of those legs makes the thing work, by preventing the white/black, white/black, white/black march of the costumes from becoming insistent.
 That and the visual syncopation of the last black shape; it works off the dotted half note of the second black figure.
 The image fuses description and form.

 In some cases, well-used contour line and a strong sense of shape is enough to generate interest.
 Ed Benedict's character sheet is a study in drawing and design.
 Look at the geometry of the second figure from the left.
 Check out the pinwheel created by the forward edge of his hat, right jowl and chin.
 Ponder the elegance of the shape of his hat brim--like a response to Noguchi or Calder.
-Below that, a series of shapes I isolated from that pencil in Illustrator.
+Below, a series of shapes I isolated from that pencil in Illustrator.

-At right, another piece of cartoon language with surprising design sense: the irrepressible Marty Mayrose.
+Below, another piece of cartoon language with surprising design sense: the irrepressible Marty Mayrose.

-Mostly line, but for the black pants-legs-feet-shoes.
+Marty is mostly line, but for the black pants-legs-feet-shoes.
 Note that the information for all that is compressed into one exquisitely elaborated positive shape that activates negative space all around it.
 And the second line color adds interest but also keeps things under control.
 Nice pattern, too.

 Just in case you're thinking this is about "style", think again.
 Right, an ink drawing by Eulalie Banks reproduced with machine-shaded screentone passages.
 The line does 90 percent of the work.
 She creates interest through distinct passages offset by negative space: the birdcage; the windowpanes; the curtains; woodgrain on the table; the gathered cloth below the waistband on the apron; the dots in the hat; the banding on the bowl, the stonework along the right edge.
 Etcetera.

-Here's a case where line and pattern are used within a defined format to create positive and negative form.
+Above, a case where line and pattern are used within a defined format to create positive and negative form.
 Within the rules of the depiction and the limits of the medium (woodcut), no opportunity is wasted.
 To wit: the profile of the horseshoes and metalwork on the hooves; the attenuated triangles on the right figure's stockings above the knee; the diagonal gesture of the scabbard that breaks the negative space between the same figure's legs.
 In general, look at all the negative spaces; that's where the money is, so to speak.

 A contemporary cousin of those playing cards, by Toby Thane Neighbors.

-Right, with details below, an allegorical panel by Karel Spillar in Gerlach's Allegories.
+Above, with details below, an allegorical panel by Karel Spillar in Gerlach's Allegories.
 (That'sMusic, Poetry, Painting).
 Most edifying.
 Here some lovely line has been reinforced by "coloring in" the negative space.
 Works just fine.

 Please note two things: first, how about the active use of the figure to build composition, especially Tambourine Girl at left, and second, consider the role that non-figurative elements play in building form.
 The tree and the foliage are major structural pieces of the puzzle.